 This morning, you will transfer to the wharf to board your ship.
-Set sail and cross the vast Cambridge Gulf before journeying into the pristine blue Western Australian waters.
-Meet your friendly crew and fellow travellers at the Captain’s Welcome Drinks while you sail amongst stunning scenery.
-Stay 10 Nights: aboard the Coral Expeditions I (B/L/D)
+Set sail and cross Joseph Bonaparte Gulf before journeying into the pristine blue west Australian waters.
+Meet your friendly crew and fellow travellers at the Captain's Welcome Drinks while you sail among stunning scenery.
+Stay 10 Nights: aboard the Coral Adventurer (B/L/D)

 3 King George River, Tranquil Bay

 Jump aboard an Xplorer and discover rugged gorges carved by the force of the mighty King George River.
 Towering 80 metres above the water and reminiscent of an outdoor cathedral, King George Falls is one of the Kimberley's most spectacular attractions.
 Later, explore the pristine beach and luscious green landscape at Tranquil Bay.
 (B/L/D)

 Insider Experience: Board a Zodiac and cruise to the base of magnificent King George Falls.

 View the wreckage of the US Air Force DC3 plane that crashed at Vansittart Bay during World War II in 1942.
 Later, you'll see Jar Island and its abundance of high-quality and ancient Bradshaw (Gwion Gwion) paintings etched into the alcoves and cave walls.
 Many of these images show figures with elegant clothing or ornaments.
 (B/L/D)

 5 Winyalken Bay

 After anchoring in Winyalken Bay, travel ashore and explore the maze of natural sandstone caves of Hathaway's Hideaway.
 (B/L/D)

 Insider Experience: Pull up a chair and watch as the sun sets over the Indian Ocean, all the while savouring delicious canapes and drinks.